nhc/ecomm-api-tests/Readme.md

 ### Schemas

-The (folder schemas)[/ecomm-api-tests/tree/master/schemas] stores the json schemas for some of the endpoints.
+The [folder schemas](/ecomm-api-tests/tree/master/schemas) stores the json schemas for some of the endpoints.
 As they are added retrospectively the process is as follows.

-Firstly install the (json-schema-generator)[https://www.npmjs.com/package/json-schema-generator] from npm
+Firstly install the [json-schema-generator](https://www.npmjs.com/package/json-schema-generator) from npm

 Then use postman to grab a json endpoint.
 With the correct and expected json output format it so that it